kbss-cvut/jopa-examples/example05-jopa-owl2query/README.md

 # JOPA Example 05 - JOPA + OWL2Query

-This example shows how JOPA works with OWL2Query, which provides SPARQL query support for OWLAPI-based ontologies.
+This example shows how JOPA works with OWL2Query, which provides SPARQL-DL query support for OWLAPI-based ontologies.

 ### Features